Observable-geometric phases and quantum computation: Examples

-We will apply Eq.\eqref{eq:q-GeoPhase} to qubit systems, respectively subject to an orientated magnetic field and a rotating magnetic field.

-\begin{example} \rm Consider that a spin-$\frac{1}{2}$ particle with a magnetic moment is in a homogeneous magnetic field $\vec{B} = (0,0,B)$ along the $z$ axis, whose Hamiltonian is $H = - \mu B \sigma_z/2$ where $\mu$ is the Bohr magneton.
+\begin{example} \rm (An orientated magnetic field)\; Consider that a spin-$\frac{1}{2}$ particle with a magnetic moment is in a homogeneous magnetic field $\vec{B} = (0,0,B)$ along the $z$ axis, whose Hamiltonian is $H = - \mu B \sigma_z/2$ where $\mu$ is the Bohr magneton.
 Given a spin observable $X_0$ with two non-degenerate eigenstates

 in $\mathbb{C}^2,$ $X(t) = U(0,t) X_0 U(t,0)$ satisfies Eq.\eqref{eq:HeisenbergEquTime} with $\tilde{h} (t) = h (t)= - \mu B \sigma_z/2$ and $U(t,0) = e^{\mathrm{i} \mu B t \sigma_z/2}$ so that $\psi_n (t) = U(0,t) \psi_n$ ($n=1,2$), where